-If you use any kind of modern technology to write, it's a good idea to take the point of view of a cynic, as defined by George Bernard Shaw: a blackguard who sees things as they are, not as they ought to be.
+If you use any kind of modern technology to write, it's a good idea to take the point of view of a cynic, as defined by Ambrose Beirce: a person who sees things as they are, not as they ought to be.

 My own rule when it comes to technology is that it's not a question of if something is going to go wrong, but when.
 Unfortunately, it's a rule that has not failed me yet.
 So, how can you avoid losing your work when your laptop crashes, your computer gets a virus or somebody steals your mobile?